these are the two adjusters for the headlights; they are very obvious being white

 Check the gasket - should look like new - make certain it is replaced in the same position or water will get in.

 The 6-way connector socket is on the back.
-Apparently this socket can occasionally give problems due to an overloaded earth pin - mine was fine, but given a spray of Servisol in case.
+Apparently this socket can occasionally give problems due to an overloaded earth pin - mine were fine, but given a spray of Servisol in case.

 The three lamps (other side is the same but with the rear fog light in place of the reversing light) are on a sub-board which simply clips into the back of the light structure.

-Replaced the side/brake light 5/21 watt which was beginning to turn black and Servisol on all the contacts which looked as good as new.
+Replaced the side/brake light 5/21 watt which was beginning to turn black and Servisol contact cleaner on all the contacts which looked as good as new.

 Is easy to remove after removing two nuts on the inside of the hatch and pushing it out.
 However some have had trouble removing them as the plastic has become very brittle after 12+ years exposed to the sun.